Dylan Saulick is currently in his second year as an undergraduate studying Liberal Arts and Natural

 is entirely different.
 It made me realise that you just have to be open to

+learning and the rest will sort itself out.
 I would love to do more placements in the Caribbean in the future

 and it’s definitely become a year abroad destination.